On this page

-- Auto-install — Turn this on if it is supported by your UEM.
-This ensures all devices install KSP automatically when prompted.
+- Auto-install—Turn this feature on if your UEM supports it.
+This feature ensures all devices install KSP automatically when prompted.

-- Auto-update — Turn this on if it is supported by your UEM .
-This ensures that the KSP app is up to date on deployed devices.
+- Auto-update—Turn this feature on if your UEM supports it.
+This feature ensures that the KSP app is up to date on deployed devices.
 KSP is designed to be backward compatible.
 For example, a newer version of the app can handle older schema data, but older app versions can't handle new schema data.

 Some fields allow you to specify more than one app to target.
 For example: when you select apps to whitelist for a proxy.
 To list out apps, use a comma-separated list of packages.
 For example

 com.samsung.android.email.provider, com.sec.android.app.sbrowser.
-To find an package name, look at the Google Play store URL or contact the app vendor.
+To find a package name, look at the Google Play store URL or contact the app vendor.

-Some Knox policies, such as DeX customization, require you to provide bulk data – such as image file.
-However, the OEMConfig specification does not currently support file upload.
+Some Knox policies, such as DeX customization, require you to provide bulk data, such as an image file.
+However, OEMConfig specifications do not currently support file upload.

-If you need to upload a file you can use one of the following methods:
+If you need to upload a file you can use one of the following two methods:

-- Some UEMs have a limitation on the number of characters you can enter to a string field –if this is the case, you can't use this approach.
+NOTE—Some UEMs have a limitation on the number of characters you can enter in a string field.
+In such cases, you cannot use this approach to upload files.

-- Ensure that the image is pushed to the device before KSP is installed and attempts to apply the policy.
+NOTE—Push the image to your device before you install KSP and it attempts to apply any policies to the device.